 Data Custodian: A Data Custodian holds Retail Customer resource information and will share this information with Third Parties only in accordance with the Governing Documents, Applicable Regulatory Authority and the direction of the Retail Customer.
 A Data Custodian typically has direct access to the pertinent information (e.g., by directly acquiring electricity usage data from a meter).
 A Data Custodian may be a Distribution Company.

-REQ.21.2.B.x Third Party: An Entity which provides some service to a Retail Customer based on information it does not have direct access to or direct authority over.
-A Third Party relies on a Data Custodian to provide access to Retail Customer information.

 *REQ.21.2.B.x Energy Usage Information: Any information concerning a Retail Customer’s use of energy.